- When you sign in with your Apple ID, you will enable services such as iCloud, the App Store, iMessage, and Find My on this iPhone.

 iCloud and Apps

 Some apps use iCloud to store data and content you provide to the app, so you can access the data across all your iCloud-enabled devices.
 The app may choose to store some or all of your data in iCloud.
-Third-party apps can request to look you up, so that other users of that application can see your first and last name when those users search by Apple ID.
+Third-party apps can request to look you up, so that other users of that application can see your first and last name when they search by Apple ID.

 When you sign in and enable iCloud on your device, certain features of Find My are enabled automatically.
 These include the ability to play a sound on your device, remotely lock and display a message on it, or remotely erase it.
 Your devices with a security chip will also be protected with Activation Lock, and cannot be erased and reactivated without your password.
 Enabling Find My on your iPhone will automatically enable it on any paired Apple Watch.
 You can also enable Find My for an Apple Watch, which will enable it on your paired iPhone.